 - by signing into my private property search site.
 Get access to Washington Fine Properties exclusives as well as all properties listed via the Multiple Listing Service.
 Customize searches and more, below:

-On the market, 3622 S St is a 5 bed, 5.5 bath, luxury home by JL Ventures, offering two home offices/flex spaces, elevator-ready closets, 2-car parking and ample outdoor entertaining spaces, including a spacious rooftop deck.
+Currently on the market, 3622 S St is a 5 bed, 5.5 bath, luxury home by JL Ventures, offering two home offices/flex spaces, elevator-ready closets, 2-car parking and ample outdoor entertaining spaces, including a spacious rooftop deck.

 Stay tuned for more exceptional properties!

 If you are considering purchasing or selling, don’t hesitate to reach out.
-Lenore would be honored to help you navigate your real estate strategy and goals for 2025 and beyond.
+Lenore would be honored to help you navigate your real estate strategy and goals for 2026 and beyond.

 Click "View Reports" to access the full market data for the DC Metro area.